 Depending on what you want from your email campaign, you can split-test and track several components:

 - Call to action

 Going the extra mile to segment your email list will do wonders for your business.
-Your customers do not want the same thing; they use your products or services for different reasons.
-Different people make up your subscriber base, and you have to take that into account when crafting your brand’s emails.
+Your customers don’t all want the same thing; they use your products or services for different reasons.
+Diverse individuals make up your subscriber base, and you have to consider this when creating your brand’s emails.